pycage/shellfish/doc/tutorial/ui-theme.md

 ![](images/ui-theme-01.png)

-See {@link ui.Theme} for a description of the properties provided by themes.
+See {@link ui.Theme Theme} for a description of the properties provided by themes.

 ### Custom Themes

-You may define custom themes by overriding the properties of {@link ui.Theme}
+You may define custom themes by overriding the properties of {@link ui.Theme Theme}
 that you want to change.

 ```